+Getti ng a Quick Start with Suprtool 24

+How to Run Suprtool 24

+What is a Task?

+Copying Files

+Copying One File

+Appending to a File

+Concatenating Two Files

+Fields in Data Files

+What is a Self-Describing File?

+Creating an SD File

+Define Fields in a Data File

+Create an SD File from a Data File 26

-Repeating Commands
+Repeating Commands 27

-Repeating a Command 27
+Repeating a Command

-How to Save On-line Commands to a File 27
+How to Save On-line Commands to a File

 Selecting Database Records 27

 Select All Records 28

 Select a Random Sample 28

 Look at the First Few Records

-Selecting by Criteria
+Selecting by Criteria 28

-Simple Criteria
+Simple Criteria 28

-Complex Criteria
+Complex Criteria 28

-String of Digits
+String of Digits 29

 Selecting by Date

 Select by Today's Date

-Select by Particular Date
+Select by Particular Date 29

 Select by Year

 Select Prior Month

 Selecting by Lists of Values

 Finding Data Based on a List

 Finding Data Based on a File

 Finding Data Based on Another Dataset's Criteria

 Finding Data in a Data File

+Comparing against a Key and Data

 Sorting Database Records

 Sort Records

 Sort Records in Descending Order

 Sort by Multiple Keys

 Deleting Records

 Updating Records

 Duplicate Records

 Report without Duplicate Records

 Report Only the Duplicate Records

 Report Only the Unique Records

 Report Only the Duplicates and Their Originals

 Deleting Duplicate Database Records

 Deleting Non-Unique Duplicate Database Records

 Deleting Duplicate Data File Records

 Sorting IMAGE to KSAM

 Loading a Dataset

-Decimal Places

-Converting Numbers
+Decimal Places Converting Numbers

 Counts and Subtotals

-Count and Subtotal on Sort Keys
+Counts and Subtotals

-Sort by Count or Subtotal
+Sort by Count or Subtotal 40 41

-Total by Field

-Running Totals

-Running SubTotals

-Listing Records

-Changing the Output Record Format

-Producing a Condensed Dataset Listing

-Simple Reports

-Your First Report

-Printing a Report

-Specifying Your Own Title

-Column Headings

-Printing Mailing Labels 43